IAN-QHAMAU/gridlock/README.md

 | The website itself | Every page loads, moves register, **and two separate sessions play a full online match against each other** |

 The last one matters most.
-Those tests run the actual application the way a browser would, so a broken button fails the test rather than surprising you later.
+Those tests run the actual application the way a browser would, so a broken button fails the test rather than surprising someone later.

 Run them yourself: